keithledgerwood/WICLab-guide/003-bamboohr.md

 6. In the **General Settings** tab complete the required fields using the information below

 - Verify that the **Subdomain** is your BambooHR subdomain.
-For example, enter **yourdemodomain** for http://**yourdemodomain**.bamboohr.com/.
+For example, enter **yourwiclabdomain** for http://**yourwiclabdomain**.bamboohr.com/.

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/image003.png "image_tooltip")

-7. In the Sign On Methods section of the Sign-On Options panel, select **Secure Web Authn** as a sign-on option.
+7. In the Sign On Methods section of the Sign-On Options panel, select **Secure Web Authentification** as a sign-on option.
 If you select SAML 2.0, click **View Setup Instructions** and follow the instructions.

 # Enable integration and provisioning

 1. In the **Provisioning tab** complete the required fields as follows:

 * Check the checkbox for **Enable API integration**.